 Additionally, Poudre School District believes in ensuring all people - students, parents and staff - are honored in our schools and workplaces.
-It is important that you report your concerns or what you and/or a friend/colleague have experienced.
+It is important that people report their concerns or what they or a friend or colleague have experienced.
 Striving toward inclusive excellence takes all of us.

 To support our commitment, PSD has three ways to report the things that negatively impact the student and staff experience in our district.
 The "See Something, Say Something" web page and suite of reporting resources is available on the PSD website.
-This web page, along with life-saving information about the 988 crisis lifeline, is made available on the PSD website, in all editions of the PSD Now newsletter, on PSD's social media platforms, and more.
+This web page, along with life-saving information about the 988 crisis lifeline, is made available on the PSD's website and social media platforms, and elsewhere.